mseryn/mseryn.github.io/_pages/about.md

 ---
 My name is Melanie Cornelius.
 I'm a PhD candidate in HPC currently finishing the degree at the [University of Chicago at Illinois](uic.edu).
 I'm excited to be here!

-This Fall, 2023, I'm teaching CS 331 at the [Illinois Institute of Technology](iit.edu).
+This Fall, 2023, I'm teaching [CS 351](/teaching/cs351) at the [Illinois Institute of Technology](iit.edu).
 If you're here for course information, head over to the course webpage.

 I earned a BS in physics (minor in CS) and a MS in CS from the [Illinois Institute of Technology](iit.edu) in 2016 and 2018, respectively.